codecypher/LearnAI/Level-0/ml/data_prep.md

         return df_data
 ```

-## Inconsistent Data Entry

-TODO: This will most likely vary

 ## Imbalanced Datasets

 Imbalanced data occurs when there is an uneven distribution of classes or labels [10].